 HD-28 has been around for many years.
 It has a 14th fret body with Martin’s comfortable body shape.
 The sound that comes out of Martin HD-28E is similar to the D-18, used by many famous players.
 Sitka Spruce top Martin Martin HD-28E has Solid East Indian Rosewood back and sides.
 The guitar also features a thin mahogany neck with 20 frets, Indian Rosewood, Gold Die-Cast tuners, etc.…

 A newer version of HD-28E is the High-Performance Neck Taper Martin HD-28E.
 The beautiful guitar has Martin’s wider neck shape.
 It is also said that this tapered neck better supports Martin strings and increases playing comfort by making string action feel less ‘high.’
 The new Martin HD 28e for sale comes with Fishman Electronics Presys+ preamp, which gives you a lot of volume control options over your sound.

 Electronics: Martins in its class but features their Enhanced Aura VT preamp with a Fishman Sonicore pickup, making it Martin’s first guitar to include onboard preamp electronics.
 Enhance transducer and top-notch Martin craftsmanship.
 You’ll be able to plug in and play without sacrificing sound quality.

-Taylor Taylor 214CE Deluxe is one of the best guitars picks on the market today, with Taylor standing behind this product 100%.
+The Best Acoustic Electric guitar Taylor 214CE Deluxe is one of the best affordable acoustic electric guitars picks on the market today, with Taylor standing behind this product 100%.
 This guitar features a solid Sitka spruce top paired with X bracing in the back for an excellent balanced tone that you will love to hear when playing your favorite songs!